mcasari/release-handler/README.md

 # release-handler

-Python script named release_handler.py with functions aimed at handling versioning and tagging of Maven, Ant and Angular projects.
+Python script named release_handler.py with functions aimed at handling versioning and Git committing, pulling, resetting of a configured set of Maven, Ant and Angular projects.
+The projects are configured in a release_handler.yaml file.

 ## Prerequisites